 How Long Do I Have to File a Burn Injury Lawsuit in Florida?

-Florida accident victims have four years from the date of injury to file a lawsuit.
+Florida accident victims have two years from the date of injury to file a lawsuit.
 This statute of limitations applies in most accident and injury cases.
 However, it’s possible that you could have more or less time, depending on the facts.

 Contact a Fort Lauderdale Burn Injury Lawyer for a Free Consultation

 Many burn victims struggle with injuries that never fully heal.
 If you or a loved one were injured, don’t hesitate to reach out to a Fort Lauderdale burn injury lawyer at Hollander Law Firm Accident Injury Lawyers for a free consultation today.